I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

 The typical sermon on the armor of God would describe a shield as purely defensive, but in actual use, a shield is also a weapon in its own right.
 Here’s some examples of its use as an offensive weapon:

-• Shield Swipe — this is executed when you swing it at your opponent from one side to the other, knocking both his weapon and defenses aside and then simultaneously following that up with an attack using your sword to stab or slash at a whatever vulnerable targets become available.
+- Shield Swipe — This is executed when you swing it at your opponent from one side to the other, knocking both his weapon and defenses aside while simultaneously following that up with an attack using your sword to stab or slash at whatever vulnerable targets become available.

 In the hands of a soldier trained in the proper use of both together, a sword and shield are a potent combination for both attacking your opponent and keeping his counterattacks at bay.
 But what happens when your active defenses fail?